RgbTrouw/Solar-System-Clock/README.md

 The model has a symmetric pair as eyes, hinting to the possible corelation with beings.

 It blinks at 5-3 s intervals. (human blinking)

+  M
+  V
+  E
+  M
+  J
+  S
+  U
+  N
+  P

 ![alt text](https://github.com/RgbTrouw/SolarSystemClock/blob/root/Screenshot.png)